Repo Man (film): Plot

-Parnell arrives in L.A. driving the Malibu, but he is unable to meet his waiting UFO compatriots because of a team of government agents led by a woman with a metal hand.
+Parnell arrives in L.A. driving the Malibu but cannot meet his waiting UFO compatriots because of a team of government agents led by a woman with a metal hand.
 When Parnell pulls into a gas station, Helping Hand's competitors, the Rodriguez brothers, take the Malibu.
 They stop for sodas because the car's trunk is hot.
-While they are out of the car a trio of Otto's punk friends, who are on a crime spree, steal it.
+While they are out of the car, a trio of Otto's punk friends, who are on a crime spree, steal it.

 After visiting a nightclub, Parnell appears and tricks the punks into opening the trunk, killing one of them and scaring the other two away.
-Later, he picks up Otto and drives aimlessly, before collapsing and dying from radiation.
+Later, he picks up Otto and drives aimlessly before collapsing and dying from radiation.
 After surviving a convenience store shootout with the punks that leaves Bud wounded and punk Duke dead, Otto takes the Malibu back to Helping Hand and leaves it in the lot.
 The car is stolen again, and a chase ensues.
 By this time, the car is glowing bright green.

 Eventually, the Malibu reappears at the Helping Hand lot with Bud behind the wheel, but he ends up being shot.
-The various groups trying to acquire the car soon show up; government agents, the UFO scientists, and the televangelist.
+The various groups trying to acquire the car soon show up: government agents, the UFO scientists, and the televangelist.
 Anyone who approaches it bursts into flames, even those in flame-retardant suits.

-Only Miller, an eccentric mechanic at Helping Hand who had explained earlier to Otto that aliens exist and can travel through time in their spaceships, is able to enter the car.
+Only Miller, an eccentric mechanic at Helping Hand who had explained earlier to Otto that aliens exist and can travel through time in their spaceships, can enter the car.
 He slides behind the wheel and beckons Otto into the Malibu.
-After Otto settles into the passenger seat, it lifts straight up into the air and flies away, first through the city's skyline and later into space.
+After Otto settles into the passenger seat, it lifts straight into the air.
+It flies away through the city's skyline (Miller telling Otto what Bud had said earlier, "The life of a repo man is ALWAYS intense.") and later into space.